-When making Summer sausage, snack sticks, Weiners or similar type products you can go to the smoking procedures right after stuffing, but you can also wait for a day or so after stuffing and before smoking, this will develop a little more flavor and cure development will be improved.
+When making Summer sausage, beef sticks, Weiners or similar type products you can go to the smoking procedures right after stuffing, but you can also wait for a day or so after stuffing and before smoking, this will develop a little more flavor and cure development will be improved.

 Pro Tip: Make sure the meat stays below 40 degrees.